 Bishop's College School |

 Because of its history, Montreal can often feel more European than North American.
-Home of some of the first settlements in North America, it’s both one of the oldest cities on the continent as well as one of its most progressive, vibrant, and diverse.
-Proximate to other US and Canadian cities of the eastern seaboard, Montreal is also a jumping off point for a range of exceptional outdoor recreation, including world class ski resorts.
+Home of some of the first settlements in North America, it’s both one of the oldest cities on the continent and one of its most progressive, vibrant, and diverse.
+Proximate to other US and Canadian cities of the eastern seaboard, Montreal boarding schools also benefit from a city that serves as a jumping-off point for exceptional outdoor recreation, including world-class ski resorts.

-The city is home to six universities and twelve colleges—all concentrated within an 8km radius—which host a population of 248 000 post-secondary students.
-It’s the highest density of students in North America, and it reflects the city’s values and its cultural tradition.
+The city is home to six universities and twelve colleges—all concentrated within an 8km radius—which host a population of 248,000 post-secondary students.
+This is the highest density of students in North America, reflecting the city’s values and cultural traditions.
 With both Francophone and Anglophone schools, life in Montreal is heavily influenced by its educational institutions, creating a rich intellectual and cultural climate.
+Students attending boarding schools in Montreal benefit from this vibrant academic environment.

-Excellence in education is valued, with incentives for both domestic and international students to attend secondary and post-secondary institutions.
-Because of the provincial CEGEP program, there is a greater integration of public and private institutions, as well as a greater integration between secondary and post-secondary institutions.
+Excellence in education is highly valued, with incentives for both domestic and international students to attend secondary and post-secondary institutions.
+Thanks to the provincial CEGEP program, there is greater integration between public and private institutions and between secondary and post-secondary education.
 The result is a unique educational climate that is unlike any other in Canada.

 Quebec has the highest proportion of children attending private schools in North America.
-Seventeen percent of high school students attend private schools, a figure that is even higher in Montreal where 30% of high school students attend private school.
+Seventeen percent of high school students attend private schools, a figure that is even higher in boarding schools in Montreal, where 30% of high school students attend private school.

-One reason is cultural, based in the traditions and the values of the population.
-Another is because the province provides subsidies to families who send their children to private school, reducing their tuition fees more than half.
-That kind of support is reflected in the quality of the schools found within the city.
-As well, it has encouraged the growth of a student population that is one of the most varied in North America, and indeed the world, drawing from a broad swath of the socio-economic, academic, and cultural spectra.
+One reason is cultural, rooted in the traditions and values of the population.
+Another is that the province provides subsidies to families who send their children to private school, reducing tuition fees by more than half.
+This support is reflected in the quality of the schools within the city.
+It has also encouraged the growth of a student population that is among the most diverse in North America, and indeed the world, drawing from a broad range of socio-economic, academic, and cultural backgrounds.

 High school graduation requirements are set by the Quebec Ministry of Education, Recreation and Sports, not the federal government.
-Secondary school in Quebec has five grades, called secondary I-V, corresponding to grades 7 through 11.
+Secondary school in Quebec has five grades, called Secondary I–V, corresponding to grades 7 through 11.
 Upon completion of grade 11, students receive the provincial Secondary School Diploma (SSD).
-While other provinces require students to complete a grade 12 year, in Quebec students who intend to enroll at university must attend a year of college, known as CEGEP, and earn a Diploma of College Studies (DEC, Diplome d'etudes collegiales).
-Students can a public college, where there is no tuition required, or choose to attend a private college for their CEGEP year.
+While other provinces require students to complete grade 12, in Quebec, students who intend to enroll at university must attend a year of college, known as CEGEP, and earn a Diploma of College Studies (DEC, Diplome d'études collegiales).
+Students can attend a public college, where tuition is free, or choose a private college for their CEGEP year.

-Students need to complete both the SSD and the DEC in order to apply to universities or colleges within Quebec.
-For those intending to apply elsewhere, the CEGEP year is regarded as an equivalent of grade 12, though some courses may be considered Advanced Placement courses, applied toward the completion of a post-secondary degree.
+Students need to complete both the SSD and DEC to apply to universities or colleges within Quebec.
+For those intending to apply elsewhere, the CEGEP year is regarded as equivalent to grade 12, though some courses may be considered Advanced Placement courses, applied toward post-secondary degree completion.

 Web-guides